From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

-Differently from proof-based techniques, the model-theoretic ones use logic as constraints on a set of variables, that is, that the variables are related to one another, without giving a directed inference relationship between them.
+In the model-theoretic perspective, one uses the logic theory as a set of {\em constraints} on the propositions, that is, the propositions are related to one another, without imposing a directed inference relationship between them as in forward or backward chaining.
 More details on these connections can be found in \cite{DeRaedtKerstingEtAl16,flach:simplylogical}.